hanshuebner/netzhansa/content/post/lantronix-lat-master-password.md

 [their FTP server](ftp://ftp.lantronix.com/pub/ets16p/v3.6.4/).

-I downloaded the update file to see whether I could figure out either how the license code was generate so that I could generate one for myself, or patch the firmware to disable the license checks altogether.
+I downloaded the update file to see whether I could figure out either how the license code was generated so that I could generate one for myself, or patch the firmware to disable the license checks altogether.
 The firmware comes in the form of a file ETSP.SYS, and the first thing to check is whether it is in some commonly known file